carolyn-hanrahan/Ecological_Genomics/Transcriptomics/scripts/Transcriptomics_Notebook.md

     -   Discuss "what's missing" in hands-on coding sessions - to better set you up for the future (so you're not surprised)

     -   Continue working through the correlation (or association) analyses using WGCNA (weighted gene co-expression network analysis): associate module eigengenes with traits and visualize the data!

     -   Perform Gene Ontology (GO) functional enrichment analyses using GOMWU with our DESeq2 results.

 What's missing in our in-class coding sessions...

 -   Choosing which programs to use, installing the programs for use, troubleshooting code, moving from one file type to the next, exploring parameter space.
 ChatGPT and Google and people can be helpful!

-### Entry 6: 2023-09-27
+### Entry 8: 2023-11-01

+-   Transcriptomics Day 8

+-   Goals for today:

+    -   Review Homework Assignment #2.

+    -   Perform Gene Ontology (GO) functional enrichment analyses using GOMWU with our DESeq2 results.

-### Entry 7: 2023-10-02
+### Entry 9: 2023-10-02

 ### Entry 8: 2023-10-04